The fantasy brochure

 and many other logical conditions, then it's a fail.
 We need to know, whether a certain race or species meet the real life requirements of the past developments in evolution and the current biological state of it.
 Remember, Globiuz is a real world before the human history has ever started to trace itself.

 Historical moments of the reference book

 If we have certain dates, an evolution map of our world, heralds, relics (also present in the Globiopedia), then we have to address a certain cultural aspect of it.
 Requiring an author to answer many following questions that arise from a circumspect mind:

 - why the Green Dwarfs use the human-type tools?

-- how come Cluxs' understand the Green Dwarfs, but didn't evolve into their own nation?
+- how come Cluxes understand the Green Dwarfs, but didn't develop their own civilization?

 And the other question that brings us to the development of the fantasy mythology of Globiuz - its past.
 The nooks, that were once expelling various expeditors to different parts of the world, to find the power relics.
 The weapons, that would put an end to the cumbersome existence of the dying breeds, greedy kingdoms and bloodshed, caused by the mercenaries - to all causes, to which even the primitive science was not being able attain, at that turn of the Globiuz evolution.